modeset/modeset.com/app/posts/2014-01-22-221701-coffeescript-private.md

 ## TDD and your privates

-But wait, since we're discussing testing and TDD here as well...there's no way to write a unit test for the `baz` method!
+But wait...there's no way to write a unit test for the `baz` method!
 Yeah, maybe you shouldn't test private methods, and that's partly valid -- but Ruby has the concept of a `send` method, which is pretty cool and useful.
 You can use it to call any method, including private or protected methods.
 I sort of like that, and anyone who's done TDD in Ruby has probably found it useful at least once.
 So yeah, why can't we have something like that?

 What we really want is a common API that allows us to call our private methods within the context of our instance, as well as expose them externally in such a way that we can get at them from our tests but discourages people from ever using them.